yenyang/Anarchy-BepInEx/README.md

 With the Bulldoze tool you can select an icon to show and EXCLUSIVELY target these invisible paths and markers.
 With this selected and Anarchy enabled you can remove them, **BUT SAVE BEFORE HAND!**

-Removing them in the wrong order may result in a crash to desktop.
+One configuration I build/demolished resulted in a crash to desktop because I left a segment that was too short.
+Deleting them in a different order worked.

+You cannot demolish invisible paths and markers within buildings.

 The mod will automatically toggle the DevUI setting to "Show Markers" when drawing invisible paths.